When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Old socks.

-When telling them a story the next day, use the sock puppet to act out the scenes.
-Your child might also want to try wearing the sock puppet, which can be hilarious.
+Prepare simple sock puppets by gluing on eyes and hair.
+When telling a story, use the puppet to act out the scenes.
+Your child might also want to wear the puppet on their hand, which is great for motor control and imagination.

 24. Sound Sensory Jars